tplowman/esh/README.md

-# Install the Intel® distribution of the OpenVINO™ toolkit with Enterprise Software Hub™
+# Install the Intel® distribution of the OpenVINO™ toolkit with Edge Software Hub™

-The Intel® Enterprise Software Hub™ (ESH) is a fast, convenient method for OpenVINO™ installation.
-For complete information on the OpenVINO™ toolkit including an overview, system requirements, OS compatability, use cases and other resources, see [System Requirements](https://software.intel.com/content/www/us/en/develop/tools/openvino-toolkit/system-requirements.html).
+The Intel® Edge Software Hub™ (ESH) is a fast, convenient method for OpenVINO™ installation.
+For complete information on the OpenVINO™ toolkit including an overview, system requirements, OS compatibility, use cases and other resources, see [System Requirements](https://software.intel.com/content/www/us/en/develop/tools/openvino-toolkit/system-requirements.html).
+These instructions apply to supported versions of Linux and macOS only.

-KAT:  DAVID, DID YOU MENTION THIS IS FOR LINUX & WINDOWS ONLY?

 ## Install OpenVINO™

 This guide explains how to:

-1. Download the ESH installer from the Intel OpenVINO™ website.
-KAT:  IS IT FROM THE OV SITE?
-OR THE ESH SITE?
+1. Download the ESH installer from the Intel® Edge Software Hub™ website.
 2. Run the installer.
-3. Run a sample application to verify that the OpenVINO™ toolkit is operational.
+3. Run a demo application to verify that the OpenVINO™ toolkit is operational.

 ## Step 1 - Download the ESH Installer

-Download the ESH installer [here](https://software.intel.com/content/www/us/en/develop/tools/openvino-toolkit/download.html).
-KAT: I'M CONFUSED, THIS ISN"T ESH...
+Download the ESH installer [here](https://software.intel.com/iot/edgesoftwarehub/download/home/OpenVINO).
 You will be asked to login or create an Intel Developer Zone account.

-1. Select the appropriate **version** and **target OS** options.
-KAT: I'M SEEING OPERATING SYSTEM THEN DISTRIBUTION.
+1. Select the appropriate **Download Version** and **Target System OS**.
-2. For Environment, select **Development and Runtime**, which installs the complete toolkit.
+2. For **Environment** select **Development and Runtime** which installs the complete toolkit.
-3. Read the EULA and press **Accept** when ready.
+3. Review and **Accept** the EULA.
 4. The **OpenVINO.zip** file downloads to your system.

 ## Step 2 - Run the Installer